bestkb/ABM_py/ODD/ODD.md

 traits can be set randomly or pre-assigned.

-At each step, the origin community will face a probabilistic risk of drought as an environmental shock, which will impact agriculture and employment opportunities.
+At each step, the origin community will face a probabilistic risk of drought as an environmental shock, if the "shock_method" is set to "shock", which will impact agriculture and employment opportunities.
 Households will check to see if their land has been impacted by the environmental shock.
 Individuals will then update their eligibility to migrate and then assess employment opportunities within the community and select an opportunity based on utility and being able to perform the job (for example, old enough to work in agriculture and owning land).
+If the "shock_method" is specified as "slow_onset", then instead the agricultural productivity of the land in community gradually declines by a specified percentage at each step.

 After each individual has selected an employment opportunity within the community, the household will aggregate utility across individuals and